 Aesthetics in the creation of high-impact e-learning courseware

 Like every other element of work-life, the Covid-19 pandemic has prompted companies to reconsider their approach to employee training as a process that is continually evolving.
-Industry experts have noted that today’s learning and development strategies must account for learning what, how, when, and how much.
+Industry experts have noted that today’s elearning content and development strategies must account for learning what, how, when, and how much.

 It is necessary to ask these questions not only to cope with the changes that are happening today but also to prepare for any future changes to come in the form of new regulations and technologies.